 People who use their cannabis oil as medical marijuana often prefer to store it in syringes for easy dosing.
 If that’s your plan, be sure to watch the oil carefully and fill those syringes early on before the oil reaches its final level of stickiness.

 If you’re using another form of storage like small jars or silicone containers, timing is less important.
 But remember that the longer you leave your oil to cool, the more likely it will be to pick up dust or other household impurities that you don’t want as part of your cannabis experience.

 The Bottom Line

-With proper safety precautions in place, making your own cannabis oil can be a simple and even fun way to get high-quality concentrate at home for both medicinal and recreational use.
+With proper safety precautions in place, making your own cannabis oil can be a simple and even fun way to get high-quality concentrate at home.
 Give it a try!